Our Favourite Sea Kayaking Tours in Jersey

-Set off from Bouley Bay.
-Explore the cliffs and caves.
-Observe sea bird colonies and the rugged north coast.
+Set off from Bouley Bay and explore cliffs and caves.
+Observe sea bird colonies and the rugged coastline.
 Visit L’Egypte, a remote landing spot.
-Sorry, you will not see any pyramids or the Sphinx at this L’Egypte but you can try and impress your friends.
+Sorry, you will not see pyramids or the Sphinx at this L’Egypte but you can try and impress your friends.

 Full day or half day options.

 Explore Jersey’s very own wilderness and now an international Ramsar wetlands site.
 Paddle out to Icho Tower or Seymour Tower.
 This is a remarkable experience, as you will paddle over an area that in just a few hours will become land – the site of the unique “moonwalks” on the seabed.